Infers/Infers/Docs/Tutorial.md

     fun xxs -> showX xxs.Elem + ", " + showXs xxs.Rest
 ```

-And using the features of the `Rep` module, we can define a method for arbitrary
+And using the features of the `Rep` class, we can define a method for arbitrary
 tuples: